fsforza/kubernetes-demo/docs/05-connect-microservice-mysql.md

 ## Configure the microservice to use application-dev.properties file

-Now you need to instruct the microservice to use the **application-dev.properties** file.
+Now you need to instruct the microservice to use the **application-prod.properties** file.
 To do this, remove the comment from the lines into **kubernetes/deployment.yaml** file:

 ```yaml